 In choosing my subjects I first consider what the subject should convey.
 I am not interested in painting beautiful women just to show how attractive they can be.
 I am extremely interested in painting women who show their beauty through determination, culture and sense of purpose.
 Culture, tradition, strength and empathy all are recurring themes in my paintings.
 Getting to know my subjects has increased my own determination to continue in this way.
 These are contemporary women living in today’s world.

-I’ve read that when Haaland announced the formation of a unit to investigate the epidemic of , it came as a massive sense of relief and renewed hope.
+I’ve read that when Haaland announced the formation of a unit to investigate the epidemic of missing and murdered Native Americans, it came as a massive sense of relief and renewed hope.
 Have you met or worked with Haaland?
 Have you discussed with her the role of art in calling attention to vital issues?

 According to Interior Secretary Deb Haaland, far too often, murders and missing persons cases in Indian country go unsolved and unaddressed, leaving families and communities devastated.